What Are Agile Scrum Artifacts?

 Remember, a Scrum process is carried out in sprints.

 But how do you know what features should be developed in each Scrum sprint?

 One way is to ask the neighborhood psychic.

 But checking the sprint backlog is a more reliable method!

 The sprint backlog is a to-do list that describes what product functionality should be developed in a particular sprint.
 It also outlines a plan (release plan) to deliver that functionality and meet the sprint goal.

 The sprint backlog is created during the sprint planning meeting before each sprint.

-The development team chooses a product backlog item according to its priority, then adds it to the sprint backlog and splits it into tasks.
-Later, the team works on each task, moving it through stages like development, testing, and more (as needed) during the sprint.
+The development team with the Scrum master chooses a product backlog item according to its priority, then adds it to the sprint backlog and splits it into tasks.
+Later, the Scrum team works on each task, moving it through stages like development, testing, and more (as needed) during the sprint.